-In addition, to the extent that the revenues received for the Niagara Mohawk Segment A Facilities in the prior year were greater (or less) than the annual NMSA-FC revenue requirement for the year, the current year’s NMSA-FC revenue requirement will be decreased (or increased) by that difference.
+In addition, to the extent that the revenues received for the Niagara Mohawk Segment A Facilities in the prior year were greater (or less) than the annual NMSA-FC revenue requirement for the year, the current year’s NMSA-FC revenue requirement will be decreased (or increased) by that difference, including interest calculated per 18 C.F.R.
+Section 35.19a.
 The annual NMSA-FC revenue requirement will be the basis for the applicable NMSA-FC rate ($/MWh) for the Billing Period that shall be charged by the ISO to each Responsible LSE based on its Actual Energy Withdrawals as set forth in Section 6.20.3.5.

 NMPC shall request Incremental TCCs with respect to the Niagara Mohawk Segment A Facilities in accordance with the requirements of Section 19.2.4 of Attachment M of the ISO OATT and receive any Incremental TCCs to the extent awarded by the ISO pursuant to such request.
 As it relates solely to the Niagara Mohawk Segment A Facilities, NMPC shall not be a “Transmission Owner” for purposes of Section 20.2.5 or Section 20.3.7 of Attachment N of the ISO OATT and accordingly shall not receive an allocation of Net Congestion Rents under Section 20.2.5 of Attachment N of the ISO OATT or Net Auction Revenues under Section 20.3.7 of Attachment N of the ISO OATT.